axelvaldez/radical-companies/_posts/children-stories/2024-08-05-how-it-went.markdown

 <h1>Progress?</h1>
  <p>The Fiat House had more and more Itsum in its shack and over many years they had to build a much bigger House.
 The Itsums who lived itn it tried calling themselves Chieftains, Kings, but as the House became more prosperous they just called themselves Executives.</p>
  <p>Every one of the Itsums who lived the House adored Fiat, the Biggest Boss.
 The ones who did not adore the Biggest Boss had to move to the shack.
-Ufortunately, the shack fallen badly into disrepair aand was falling-apart.</p>
+Ufortunately, the shack had fallen badly into disrepair aand was falling-apart.</p>

 <h1>The Riff-Raff</h1>
 <p>Actually, the Itsums who lived in the shack were the riff-raff, and none of the Fiat House Itsums cared about them.
 Somebody had to keep up the Fiat House and its amenities.
 They could no just go.</p>